Thrisha83/ClusteringChaos/README.md

 6. **Create a Pull Request**: Submit your changes for review by creating a pull request.
 This action allows project maintainers to review your contributions and merge them into the main project.

-## License
-This project is licensed under the MIT License.
-Please refer to the LICENSE file for more information regarding the terms of use.

-## Acknowledgments
-- **Inspiration**: Derived from various market analysis tools and financial modeling techniques that aim to empower investors

----

-### Notes:
-- Make sure to replace all placeholder text (like `yourusername` and `your.email@example.com`) with your actual information.
-- You can further personalize sections to reflect any specific aspects of your project or additional features you may have.